Gardens and Plants of Madeira

 This meal is buffet style and available from 6.30pm until 9pm.
 The hotel prides itself on serving fresh, locally sourced produce and offers daily meat, fish and vegetarian selections, plus plenty of salads.
 For dessert there are fruit pastries, delicious cakes and other fresh cream desserts.
 Tea and coffee is served after the meal.

 You will be met at Madeira airport and taken to your hotel, located near Funchal, the island's capital.
-Settle in and meet your holiday leader and fellow guests before dinner
+Settle in and meet your holiday leader and fellow guests before dinner.
+Please be aware that walking shoes or sturdy footwear are advisable if you want to make the most of your visit to Madeira, for although we have footpaths that can be accessed by all, there are many over the site that require regular walking attire.

 Today we'll see two superb gardens; firstly the Funchal Botanic Garden which is noted for its collection of native flora and its display of cultivated plants which have been introduced to Madeira over the years.
 The gardens continue to develop new collections and displays.
-In the afternoon we visit Quinta da Palmeira, a terraced garden with extensive views and recalling the grand merchants' residences of old.
+In the afternoon we visit the splendid botanical gardens of Quinta Jardins do Lago, with more than 500 different plants unique in their variety and natural beauty.

 In the morning we will visit Quinta da Boa Vista which mainly specialises in orchids.
 They have an extensive collection including many rare and endangered species.
 In the afternoon we drive across the island to see several of the vegetation zones which make up this diverse island.
 We will stop at Encumeada in the centre of the island.
 Weather permitting we will make a short walk (max 1 hour).
 We will end with a visit to Sao Vicente on the north coast.